Garo-King/Garo-King/README.md

 ![Garo King]()

-🟡We are Garo King Zoomer<br>🟢We are computer science students<br>🔴We write technical and educational articles<br>🔘I know search engine optimization
+🟡We are Garo King Zoomer<br>🟢We are computer science students<br>🔴We write technical and educational articles<br>🔘We know search engine optimization

 # Information regarding this project repository